 As for foreign corporations and unincorporated entities, the Supreme Court explicitly declined to comment on the import of its decision for these entities, deferring any decisions to future cases.
 The effects of yesterday’s TC Heartland decision will be felt for years to come.

-If you would like to discuss the foregoing or any related patent litigation matter, please contact Leslie Spencer, Matthew Rizzolo, the Ropes & Gray attorney with whom you regularly work, or any attorney in our IP Litigation practice.
+If you would like to discuss the foregoing or any related patent litigation matter, please contact Matthew Rizzolo or the Ropes & Gray attorney with whom you regularly work, or any attorney in our IP Litigation practice.